 About Looking, John Berger

-Among the galleries of indelible images of Ed van der Elsken at the Jeu de Paume this summer, those of his Paris years stir one beyond speaking — none more so than the utterly intimate gaze of a dark visionary gamine, Vali Myers, around whom men purred and artistic women reveled.
+Among the galleries of indelible images of Ed van der Elsken at the Jeu de Paume, those of his Paris years stir one beyond speaking — none more so than the utterly intimate gaze of a dark visionary gamine, Vali Myers, around whom men purred and artistic women reveled.

 From first sight of Vali, Ed van der Elsken was in her thrall.
 His camera fell in with her, and with her magnetic visage, at times angelic, at other moments ghost-like.
 The imperishable images of Vali are a touchstone of a huge raw talent.

 Vali’s singular presence was the seed of a transforming experience in Paris that reverberates throughout Ed van der Elsken’s work in photography, shaping his craft, like water does stone.

 In 1950, the photographer Ed van der Elsken left Amsterdam for Paris, a more serious world for art.
 He took a job in the darkrooms of the Magnum agency, developing prints for Henri Cartier-Bresson and Robert Capa.
 In a short time, he found that commercial photography held no charm.
 Something in him disdained celebrity.

 The early 1950’s in Paris were his incandescent years when anything could be dared; his primal days of an existence completely riveted on the camera as an extension of his self, constantly recording experience.